Farm-based educational program

 Year 'round programs

-Through a year-round schedule of classes coming here and weekend programs and – during the summer – 5-day or 3-day summer camps, small groups of children are introduced to the values, lifestyle and work ethic of the traditional midwest American farm.
-It’s like Old McDonald’s place…
+Through a year-round schedule of school group visits, weekend family programs and – during the summer – 5-day or 3-day summer camps, small groups of children are introduced to the values, lifestyle and work ethic of the traditional midwest American farm.
+It's like Old McDonald's place!

-Livestock and farm pets are tended daily: Kua, the farm’s dairy herd of one, is milked.
+Livestock and farm pets are tended daily: Kua and Daisy, the dairy cows, are milked.
 Eggs are gathered and the pigs fed.
 Come haying time, the bales of fresh hay are stowed in the hayloft.
 Fruit trees must be pruned and the garden cultivated.
-There’s endless tasks on a farm, of course.
+There's endless tasks on a farm, of course.
 And the children learn by doing everything themselves.
 This is actually what is unique about the FarmWise programs.
 The children do not just look at farming happening.
 This is an interactive place.
 Those who have worked with children know that it is much more fun to try to wrestle a hay bale yourself, rather than watch the grownups do it!

 Inside the house, snacks and meals are prepared by the children, when possible including fruits (literally, sometimes!) of the day's work.
 As in all things, the emphasis is on doing the work themselves, "with our own hands", and enjoying the harvest of our efforts.
 It's about seeing the consequences of our honest work, being it planting seeds in the ground or feeding the pigs.